COMCIFS/Dictionary-Writing-Workshop/Handout-Part3.rst

 the ``_method.expression`` attribute.
 The value of this attribute is computer-parseable program code written in dREL.
 A dREL expression in a data name definition describes how a value for the data name is calculated from the values of other data names.
-The DDLM cif core dictionary contains many examples of dREL expressions. dREL is described [dREL paper][here].
+The DDLm cif core dictionary contains many examples of dREL expressions. dREL is described in Spadaccini `et. al.`, `J. Chem.
+Inf.
+Model.`, 2012, **52**, 1917-1925.

+The advantage of dREL over concrete programming languages is that no CIF programming library or language environment is assumed, that is, dREL is environment-agnostic.
+As a result, in order to execute dREL code it must first be transformed to a concrete language, inserting the particular function calls required by the language and CIF API.

 DDLm Dictionary extensions
 ==========================